Hieunv1996/data-mining/README.md

 pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose python api.py
 ```
-You can go to [localhost:9000](localhost:9000) to see what's going on
+Then you can go to [localhost:9000](localhost:9000) to see what's going on